-The City plans to fund its housing rehabilitation program.
+The City plans to fund South Oakland Shelter's eviction prevention services.
+This allows poverty-level families with "housing first" and gains them access to SOS's wide variety of supportive services toward returning to self-sufficiency.
+The City also plans to fund its housing rehabilitation program.
 The City believes poverty-level families will financially and emotionally benefit greatly from livable single-family homes.
 A stable living arrangement can lead to great economic stability and upward economic mobility.
 The City actively seeks Section 3 (low-income residents or businesses) in every CDBG-funded project.

 The selection of Section 3 firms provides economic gain to poverty-level families.